cosmos/developer-portal/hands-on-exercise/1-native/5-add-query.md

 ---

-This time, adding a query did not change your genesis or storage so you do not need to re-initialize.
+This time, adding a query did not change your genesis or storage, so you do not need to re-initialize.
 Start it:

 ```sh
 $ minid start
 ```

-And query your previously created game:
+Now query your previously created game:

 ```sh
 $ minid query checkers get-game id1